marjoleinF/pre/README.md

 <img src="inst/README-figures/README-pairplot-1.png" width="400px" />

-Note that plotting partial dependence is computationally intensive and computation time will increase fast with increasing numbers of observations and numbers of variables. `R` package `plotmo` Milborrow (2018) provides dedicated, more efficient functions for plotting partial dependence, which provide support for `pre` models.
+Note that plotting partial dependence is computationally intensive and computation time will increase fast with increasing numbers of observations and numbers of variables. `R` package `plotmo` created by Stephen Milborrow (2018) provides dedicated, more efficient functions for plotting partial dependence, which provide support for `pre` models.

 We can assess the expected prediction error of the prediction rule ensemble through cross validation (10-fold, by default) using the `cvpre()` function: